lstamenkovic/portfolio/README.md

-# portfolio
-Just a redirect to the new location
+# Just a redirect to the new location